bookless/bookless-book/intro.md

 Plain text files are kings.
 Of course they are!
 Not every computers come with a pre-installed expensive Microsoft Word.
 But I assure you, every single one can edit a plain text file!
 So Bookless book's chapters are, not very surprisingly, just plain text files on your computer.

-### Nice by default

-Every book should be beautifully formatted.
-That's not even for debate.
-But not every one can do that.
-So Bookless should come with some nice-looking pre-defined templates so every authors can just really get started quickly.

 ## Get started

 Just download Bookless from its [GitHub][bookless-source], and then install it to your computer.
 Get started with 3 simple steps:

 - Open the Bookless app
-- Choose a folder to working on
+- Choose a folder to work on
 - Create a new file and start writing

 ## Usage